Private John Allen National Fish Hatchery: Facilities

 As of 2024, the Private John Allen National Fish Hatchery includes grounds covering 28 acre and has 16 earthen fish ponds.
-Structures on the grounds include the hatchery's office building — which serves as its administrative center and headquarters — a fish holding house, a feed storage house, maintenance garages, a paint and oil house, and a pump house which is the hatchery's source of water.
+Structures on the grounds include the hatchery's office building – which serves as its administrative center and headquarters — a fish holding house, a feed storage house, maintenance garages, a paint and oil house, and a pump house which is the hatchery's source of water.
 The Old Superintendent's House, in which the hatchery manager resided until the 1980s and which later was renovated to provide office and dormitory space, also lies on the grounds and is on the National Register of Historic Places.

 Activities

 Fish production

 The Private John Allen National Fish Hatchery is considered a "warm-water hatchery" because the species of fish it raises in its ponds have their optimal growth rate in summer water temperatures of 75 to 85 F. Three artesian springs provide it with its water at a temperature of about 65 F year-round, allowing it also to propagate lake sturgeon (Huso fulvescens), which thrive in cooler water, in its fish holding house.

 As of 2025, the hatchery produces 12 species which either are important in recreational fishing or are threatened or endangered.
 The hatchery propagates alligator gar (Atractosteus spatula) and lake sturgeon to restore and maintain populations of those species, and its work with alligator gar gives it an important role in the production, rearing, shipping, and stocking of all life stages of that species across the southeastern United States.
 It supports recreational fishing by producing bluegill (Lepomis macrochirus), largemouth bass (Micropterus nigricans), and redear sunfish (Lepomis microlophus) to stock in waterways in national forests and the National Wildlife Refuge System, by maintaining a healthy broodstock of the Gulf Coast strain of walleye (Sander vitreus), and by propagating channel catfish (Ictalurus punctatus).
 It also develops propagation protocols for the frecklebelly madtom (Noturus munitus), pearl darter (Percina aurora), piebald madtom (Noturus gladiator) and Yoknapatawpha darter (Etheostoma faulkneri).
 On a continuous basis, it develops, modifies, and researches the most effective and efficient methods to spawn, produce, rear, raise, release, monitor, and assess the species it produces.
 Most of the fish it produces are stocked annually in reservoirs, lakes, rivers, and creeks across the southeastern United States.

 The hatchery also leads the U.S. Fish and Wildlife Service's Aquatic Habitat Restoration Team.
-In this role, members of the hatchery's staff travel across the United States to modify aquatic habitats to benefit native species, as well as to remove dams, install bottomless concrete or aluminum culverts, and take other measures to restore the access of native species to the country's waterways.
+In this role, members of the hatchery's staff travel across the United States to modify aquatic habitats to benefit native species, as well as to remove dams, install bottomless concrete or aluminium culverts, and take other measures to restore the access of native species to the country's waterways.